flxgs/stack-ai/README.md

 - add all the shadcn ui components for the frontend
 - add global middleware to protect all api routes except for the auth endpoint
 - add a basic auth endpoint that uses stack ai to authenticate the user
+- add a dashboard page that has a sidebar and a header